STILLWATER CENTRAL SCHOOL DISTRICT WIDE SAFETY PLAN – PROJECT SAVE (Safe Schools Against Violence in Education)

 Superintendent

 The Superintendent is the chief executive officer of the District.
-She is responsible for carrying out the policy of the Board and for keeping it informed of matters which should be weighed by the Board in reaching decisions.
-She is responsible to the Board for her stewardship of the entire school system.
+He is responsible for carrying out the policy of the Board and for keeping it informed of matters which should be weighed by the Board in reaching decisions.
+He is responsible to the Board for his stewardship of the entire school system.

 To fulfill the obligations of the title, the superintendent must be considered an essential role to enact policy, make decisions as applicable and make recommendations to the Board for approval.